-From Dubrovnik to Split by Bus
+Bus from Dubrovnik to Split

 Dubrovnik to Split by Car